HPAC/tccg/README.md

-# tccg
+# Tensor Contraction Code Generator #
-Tensor Contraction Code Generator
+The source code will be available shortly...